UoaWDCC/VPS/.github/pull_request_template.md

-## Describe the issue
+## Issue

-A clear and concise description of what the issue is.
+_A clear and concise description of what the issue is_

-## Describe the solution
+## Solution

-A clear and concise description of what the solution is.
+_A clear and concise description of what the solution is_

 ## Risk

-Potential risks that this PR might brings
+_Potential risks that this PR might bring_

-## Definition of Done
+## Checklist

-- [ ] Code peer-reviewed
+- [ ] Acceptance criteria met
-- [ ] Wiki Documentation is written and up to date
+- [ ] Wiki documentation is written and up to date
 - [ ] Unit tests written and passing
 - [ ] Integration tests written and passing
-- [ ] Continuous Integration build passing
+- [ ] Continuous integration build passing
-- [ ] Acceptance criteria met
-- [ ] Deployed to production environment

-## Reviewed By

-Who reviewed your PR - for commit history once merged